wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **M:**&ensp;No, it means refusal and rejection of the incomplete and the imperfect.
 The search for reality is itself the movement of reality.
 In a way all search is for the real bliss, or the bliss of the real.
 But here we mean by search the search for oneself as the root of being conscious, as the light beyond the mind.
 This search will never end, while the restless craving for all else must end, for real progress to take place.

-One has to understand that the search for reality, or God, or <span class=tooltip>guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> and the search for the self are the same; when one is found, all are found.
+One has to understand that the search for reality, or God, or <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> and the search for the self are the same; when one is found, all are found.
 When ‘I Am‘ and ‘God Is’ become in your mind indistinguishable, then something will happen and you will know without a trace of doubt that God is because you are, you are because God is.
 The two are one.

 **Q:**&ensp;Since all is preördained, is our self-realisation also preördained?
 Or are we free there at least?